netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

 ## Configuring DNS Nameservers on NetScaler VPX or MPX

-Citrix ingress controller can configure DNS nameservers on NetScaler VPX or MPX using the ConfigMap variable `NS_DNS_NAMESERVER`.
+Netscaler ingress controller can configure DNS nameservers on NetScaler VPX or MPX using the ConfigMap variable `NS_DNS_NAMESERVER`.

 An example of a ConfigMap to configure DNS nameservers on NetScaler VPX or MPX.